njmaysonet/dota-2-ml-accuracy/README.md

 ![](/images/loss.png)

-As we only ran for 100 epochs we believe that an accuracy of ~90% could be achieved with the same network and most likely an even higher accuracy with further refinement of the neural network which demonstrates the value that deep learning offers esports and game companies.
+As we only ran for 100 epochs (we had no CUDA GPUs) we believe that an accuracy of ~90% could be achieved with the same network and most likely an even higher accuracy with further refinement of the neural network which demonstrates the value that deep learning offers esports and game companies.